-Secretive, never profitable Palantir makes its market debut
+Secretive, never profitable Palantir makes market debut

 Palantir, named for the mystical all-seeing stones from Tolkien’s “Lord of The Rings,” has recently been deepening its relationship with Uncle Sam, including winning a modest contract early in the COVID-19 pandemic for helping the White House gather data on the virus’ impact.

-Senior emerging technology analyst Brendan Burke of Pitchbook is bullish, saying he isn’t worried that Thiel’s association with Trump will hurt the company if Trump loses the election.
+Senior emerging technology analyst Brendan Burke of Pitchbook says he isn’t worried that Thiel’s association with Trump will hurt the company if Trump loses the election.

 “The political connections don’t appear to be the main driver of their recent substantial contract wins,” he said, although he noted that government contracts can be more volatile than corporate ones, where Palantir’s foothold is less firm.